GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5-on-Debian-based-Linux-Distribution.md

     -   Add CA Cert into `/etc/ssl/certs`:

-        -   If you use Let's Encrypt, you have to do nothing
+        -   If you use Let's Encrypt, you have to do nothing.

         -   If you use GEANT TCS: